 OSHA covers most private sector employers and their workers in all 50 states and U.S. jurisdictions like the District of Columbia.
 These parties receive protections directly through the federal agency or OSHA-approved state plans.
 While OSHA applies to all federal government agencies, state and local government employees only have OSHA protections if they work in a state with an OSHA-approved state program.
 OSHA doesn’t cover the following parties:

 - Self-employed individuals.

-- Employees who receive protections from a different federal agency (for example, the Department of Energy or the Mine Safety and Health Administration).
+- Employees who receive protection from a different federal agency (for example, the Department of Energy or the Mine Safety and Health Administration).

 What Are OSHA Standards?